Security

 Multi-factor authentication

 MFA is enforced for all production systems, administrative consoles, and critical infrastructure.
-We use hardware security keys and authenticator apps for strong authentication.
+Strong authentication uses approved factors such as authenticator apps.
 Privileged access requires additional verification steps.

 Network security

 Our network is protected by Cloudflare, providing DDoS protection, WAF (Web Application Firewall), and bot management.
-All traffic is encrypted in transit using TLS 1.3.
-We employ network segmentation and VPC isolation to limit blast radius.
+All traffic is encrypted in transit using at least TLS 1.2 (TLS 1.3 where supported).

 AI and data handling